vicary/react-native-citizen-escposprinter/packages/react-native-citizen-escposprinter/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/CitizenEscposprinterExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-citizen-escposprinter`.
+To edit the Objective-C or Swift files, open `examples/PrinterTestApp/ios/CitizenEscposprinterExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-citizen-escposprinter`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-citizen-escposprinter` under `Android`.
+To edit the Java or Kotlin files, open `examples/PrinterTestApp/android` in Android studio and find the source files at `react-native-citizen-escposprinter` under `Android`.

+### Create a new function

+1. Expose the function in `src/index.tsx`
+1. Implement it in Native Module
+   1. (oldarch) Add an abstract method in `android/src/oldarch/CitizenEscposprinterSpec.java`
+   1. (newarch) Add JNI interface in `src/NativeCitizenEscposprinter.ts`
+   1. (ios) Add the method in `ios/CitizenEscposprinter.mm`

 ### Commit message convention